-- The City Council's Housing Team provides property management and maintenance services to WCH on a contractual basis. - The City Council also provides accountancy services to WCH on a contractual basis. - There is an Intra Group agreement between WCH and WCC as the Parent.
-This sets out the decisions taken by the Parent and those taken by the Board. - All services required by WCH are provided through a cost share agreement with the City Council, agreements, and some external provision.
+- The City Council provides accountancy services and property management and maintenance services through the Housing Team to WCH on a contractual basis. - There is an Intra Group agreement between WCH and WCC as the Parent.
+This sets out the decisions taken by the Parent and those taken by the Board. - All services required by WCH are provided through a cost share agreement with the City Council and some external provision.
 WCH has individual loan agreements with the City Council who also retain the beneficial use of all units, through a nomination's agreement with WCH.